AKASHAorg/easy-web-crypto/README.md

 ### genEncryptedMasterKey:

 Uses PBKDF2 to derive a Key Encryption Key from a passphrase, in order to generate an encrypted AES symmetric key that can be safely stored.
-It accepts the following parameters: `passPhrase`, `salt` (defaults to a random ArrayBuffer(16)), `iterations` (defaults to 10000), `hashAlgo` (defaults to SHA-256).
+It accepts the following optional parameters:
+`salt` (defaults to a random ArrayBuffer(16)), `iterations` (defaults to 10000), `hashAlgo` (defaults to SHA-256).